Native American language index

 which discusses the meaning and mythology of various animals and can help if you're considering an animal tattoo.

 6) You could use an image of the tribal seal or flag of a Native American nation as a tattoo design.
 If you're really

 sure which tribe grandma belonged to, this might be the option for you.
 Here is a really nice site with pictures of almost

 all the tribal flags in the United States and some of the Canadian ones:

 Hope one of those might be the idea you are looking for.

-This book, The World of Tattoo, has detailed information about tribal tattoo art around the world, including a chapter on American Indian tattoos.
+This book, The World of Tattoo, has pictures and detailed information about tribal tattoo art and meanings around the world, including a chapter on Native American Indian tattoos.

 The Encyclopedia of American Indian Costume discusses hairstyles, clothing and

 ornamentation among various native peoples during various historical periods, including a sentence or two on

 The book How to Make Cherokee Clothing has a lot of accurate information about Cherokee tribal tattoos and body art in it,